 What is Root?

 Roots have a root cap to protect the root tip.
-The root tip helps the new cells to grow and helps the root to dig deeper in the ground.
+The root tip helps the new cells to grow and helps the root to dig deeper into the ground.
 The root cap also helps in the movement of the root.

 Main Differences Between Rhizome and Root